dijasila/Atomic-Simulation-Recipees/docs/src/explanations/formalpolarization.rst

 .. figure:: berry_phases.png
    :name: berry_phase
-   :alt: Calculated Berry phase for MoS\ :math:`_2` showing a discontinuous jump as the phase crosses the branch cut of the complex logarithm.

    Calculated Berry phase for MoS\ :math:`_2` showing a discontinuous jump as the phase crosses the branch cut of the complex logarithm.